Transport Fever 2: Reception

-Transport Fever 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Transport Fever 2 received "generally favorable" reviews, according to review aggregator platform Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.

 Matt S. of Digitally Downloaded rated the game four and a half out of five, and wrote: "It's elegantly presented and understands that some efficiencies are required for the sake of playability."

 Rick Lane from The Guardian awarded the game three out of five.
 He compared the game with The Sims franchise of Maxis and Cities: Skylines of Colossal Order, commenting the growth of the in-game cities would bring players a lot of fun.
 However, despite Rick believing there to be a credible amount of detail, he felt the game lacked depth in certain areas.

 Jeremy Peel of Rock Paper Shotgun implied the game had room to improve and wrote "A great management game is distinguished by its central lesson, and Transport Fever 2 has one worth learning."

 The Xbox Series X/S version received four out of five from Gareth Brierley of TheXboxHub, who praised the game's campaign story as "A brilliant mode and gives you plenty to do with a superb historical backdrop that takes you around the world".